What Functions Can Graph Neural Networks Generate?: Introduction

 Processing data with graph structures has become an essential tool in application domains such as as computer vision \cite{yang2019auto}, natural language processing \cite{yu2020reinforce}, recommendation systems \cite{wang2019kgat}, and drug discovery \cite{ma2018constrained}, to name a few.
 Graph Neural Networks (GNN) are a class of iterative-based models that can process information represented in the form of graphs.
 Through a message passing mechanism, GNNs aggregate information from neighboring nodes in the graph in order to update node features \cite{gilmer2017neural}.
 Such node features can be ultimately used for down-stream tasks such as classification, link prediction, clustering,~etc.

-Even though many variations and architectures of GNNs have been proposed in recent years to increase the representation capacity of GNNs \cite{kipf2017semi,hamilton2017inductive,velinckovic2018graph,xu2018representation,santoro2018measuring,verma2018graph,ying2018hierarchical,zhang2018end,scarselli2008graph,battaglia2016interaction,duvenaud2015convolutional,kearnes2016molecular,li2015gated,defferrard2016convolutional,xu2018how}, it is still not clear what class of functions GNNs can generate exactly.
+Even though many variations and architectures of GNNs have been proposed in recent years to increase the representation capacity of GNNs \cite{kipf2017semi,hamilton2017inductive,velinckovic2018graph,xu2018representation,santoro2018measuring,gama2018convolutional, verma2018graph,ying2018hierarchical,zhang2018end,ruiz2020graphon,ruiz2019invariance,scarselli2008graph,battaglia2016interaction,velickovic2020Neural,duvenaud2015convolutional,kearnes2016molecular,li2015gated,defferrard2016convolutional,xu2018how}, it is still not clear what class of functions GNNs can generate exactly.
 There has been a large body of work that aims to understand the expressive power of GNNs through their ability to distinguish non-isomorphic graphs and the Weisfeiler–Lehman graph isomorphism test \cite{weisfeiler1968reduction, scarselli2009comp, xu2018how, morris2019weisfeiler}.
 However, the aforementioned results do not provide much indication to practitioners whether a specific graph function (e.g., shortest paths, min-cut, etc) can be computed by a GNN.
-In this paper, we aim to characterize the exact class of graph problems solvable by GNNs.
+In this paper, we aim to provide an exact characterization of how a given graph problem can be solved by GNNs.
 Our results are analogous to those of approximation capabilities of the feedforward neural networks on the space of continuous functions \cite{bartlett2009NN}.